-- (a) legal name, any former names (e.g. maiden name) and any other names used; - (b) permanent residential address including post code if possible: - (c) date of birth; - (d) place of birth; - (e) nationality; - (f) gender; - (g) an official personal identification number or other unique identifiers contained in an un-expired official document; and - (h) identification information relating to any underlying customers or persons purporting to act on behalf of the customer.
+- (a) legal name, any former names (e.g. maiden name) and any other names used; - (a) permanent residential address including post code if possible; - (b) date of birth; - (c) place of birth; - (d) nationality; - (e) gender; - (f) an official personal identification number or other unique identifiers contained in an un-expired official document; and - (g) identification information relating to any underlying customers or persons purporting to act on behalf of the customer.